 Posted on January 3, 2012

-In our publication Gun Laws Matter 2012: Understanding the Link Between Weak Laws and Gun Violence, the Law Center ranked each state based on a review of state laws in 29 different firearms-related policy areas.
-Alaska ranked 39th out of 50 – having enacted few gun violence prevention laws in the country.
-Among other things, Alaska does not:
+In our publication 2013 State Scorecard: Why Gun Laws Matter, the Law Center ranked each state based on a review of state laws in 30 different firearms-related policy areas.
+Alaska ranked 49th out of 50 – having some of the weakest gun laws in the country.

 - Require a background check prior to the transfer of a firearm between private parties;